 When you are trying to download especially purchase apps, you may be asked to enter your Apple ID password, which is normal.
 However, occasionally there may be a glitch where your App Store keeps asking for password.
 Facing the prompt, you may wonder why it occurs and why it not disappears.
 This issue indeed disrupts your experience and brings you into trouble.
 In this article, you will get to know why this problem emerged and how to resolve it in an easy way.
 Now, continue to read it.

-- Solution 1: Change the Settings
+- Solution 1: Change Password Settings of App Store

-- Solution 2: Restart Device
+- Solution 2: Restart Device to Refresh App Store

 - Solution 3: Update and Reinstall Faulty App